Allocation of Parental Responsibility and Parenting Time

 A contested divorce refers to when spouses are unable to reach an agreement on all or even some of the issues related to their divorce.
 In a contested divorce, litigation is required to resolve the dispute.
 Typically, both parties will each get their own attorney.
 A contested divorce will likely be much more expensive and take more time than an uncontested divorce.
 We can fight vigorously for you and your rights.

-An uncontested divorce refers to a divorce when spouses are able to reach an agreement on all of the issues related to their divorce.
+An uncontested divorce refers to a divorce where spouses are able to reach an agreement on all of the issues related to their divorce.
 In this situation, an attorney will draft a marital settlement agreement.
 Because uncontested divorces are time efficient and cost saving, it is becoming a more common method for divorcing spouses.
 We can advise you of your rights, draft your marital settlement agreement, and represent you in court when you "prove-up" your case, that is when you go before the court and tell the judge the terms of your agreement.

 Unfortunately, domestic violence sometimes becomes part of a divorce or parentage case.
 This can be terrifying and emotional.
-If a parent, child, or other individual is a victim of domestic violence or is in imminent danger of being a victim of domestic violence, the court can enter an order of protection, which can prohibit the defendant from contacting the named protected person.
+If a parent, child, or other individual is a victim of domestic violence or is in imminent danger of being a victim of domestic violence, the court can enter an order of protection, which can prohibit the abuser from contacting the named protected persons.
 We can help you through this difficult and emotional time.

-A premarital agreement, also known as a prenuptial agreement, is a contract that parties enter into before they get married that states what will happen in terms of assets, property, and sometimes even aspects relating to children if the marriage ends.
+A premarital agreement, also known as a prenuptial agreement, is a contract that parties enter into before they get married that states what will happen in terms of assets, property, and sometimes even certain limited aspects relating to children if the marriage ends.
 We can help you come to an agreement before you get married.

 A postnuptial agreement is very similar to a premarital agreement, but it is entered after the couple is married.
 In a postnuptial agreement, the couple agrees how to divide their assets and property if the marriage ends.
 We can help you come to an agreement after you have been married.